awwnchal/Wine_WebScraping/README.md

 # Wine Web Scraping with Selenium and MongoDB
 This project involves automated web scraping of 1000 wine pages from the Vivino wine website, storing reviews and various metadata in a MongoDB database.
 The code was written in Python using Selenium to navigate and scrape data from the website.

+Introduction:
+The Vivino wine website is a popular platform that provides detailed information about different wines.
+The website contains various pages that list wines based on their colors, ratings, and prices.
+This project aims to use Selenium to extract data from the Vivino wine website and store it in a MongoDB database.
+The extracted data includes wine details, reviews, links, and taste.
+The project involves writing Python code to perform web scraping and MongoDB storage tasks.

 # Features
 The following data is scraped and stored for each wine: